Every NASCAR Cup Series Driver’s Current Contract Status

 • No. 54 – Ty Gibbs – No Clear Information

 Joe Gibbs Racing has their ducks in a row for the future.
 Their three returning drivers, including Gibbs’s grandson Ty, will likely be back for 2026.
-The only driver with a question mark above them appears to be veteran Denny Hamlin, who struggled with sponsorship during the offseason.
-Hamlin is, however, in the second year of a “Multi-Year Contract Extension” signed in late 2023.
+Denny Hamlin, who struggled with sponsorship during the offseason.
+Hamlin is in the final year of a “Multi-Year Contract Extension” signed in late 2023.
 The last piece is new signee Chase Briscoe, who is on a multi-year deal, securing his long-term future with the team.

 This list will be updated as extensions, confirmed departures, and signings happen during the season.